 Kens with the revised arms/hands tend to have arms closer to the body and legs closer together.
 Despite it giving him a less dynamic and confident stance, there is one obvious reason for this: it makes him easier to dress.
-All 750 Kens from here on came with new card inserts.
+All 750 Kens from here on came with the new-style card inserts.

 KEN #750 (third version blonde and brunette)

 I’ve also found the brunette version NRFB as a 1963 Dressed Doll Sailor (see further below) and in the 1964 Wedding Party Gift Set #1017.
 Another example of him can be seen in section 1963 The Outfits, as he also came with the 1963 Barbie & Ken Trousseau Set.
 A reproduction of this Ken (not pictured) wearing the original style beach jacket was issued in 2011 as part of the In the Swim gift set.
 The blonde has also been found with the 1963 Barbie & Ken Trousseau Set (see section 1963 The Outfits).
 A reproduction of him in his beach outfit (not pictured) was issued in 2014 as part of the Double Date gift set.

 The second version still has the original hand.
 The third version has a similar face, with green eyes, but now has the new arm mold.